IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  access_tags (False, list, None)
+    list of access tags for the instance

+  wait_before_delete (False, bool, True)
+    Enables stopping of instance before deleting and waits till deletion is complete

+  user_data (False, str, None)
+    User data given for the instance

   image (False, str, None)
     image id

-  default_trusted_profile_target (False, str, None)
+  vpc (False, str, None)
+    VPC id

+  network_attachments (False, list, None)
-    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.
+    The network attachments for this virtual server instance, including the primary network attachment.

+  resource_group (False, str, None)
+    Instance resource group

+  default_trusted_profile_auto_link (False, bool, None)
+    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
+Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

+  name (True, str, None)
+    (Required for new resource) Instance name

+  action (False, str, None)
+    Enables stopping of instance before deleting and waits till deletion is complete

+  network_interfaces (False, list, None)
+    None

+  catalog_offering (False, list, None)
+    The catalog offering or offering version to use when provisioning this virtual server instance.
+If an offering is specified, the latest version of that offering will be used.
+The specified offering or offering version may be in a different account in the same enterprise, subject to IAM policies.

+  profile (False, str, None)
+    Profile info

+  keys (False, list, None)
+    SSH key Ids for the instance

+  instance_template (False, str, None)
+    Id of the instance template

+  placement_group (False, str, None)
+    Unique Identifier of the Placement Group for restricting the placement of the instance

+  reservation_affinity (False, list, None)
+    None

+  dedicated_host (False, str, None)
+    Unique Identifier of the Dedicated Host where the instance will be placed

   total_volume_bandwidth (False, int, None)
     The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

-  keys (False, list, None)
+  metadata_service (False, list, None)
-    SSH key Ids for the instance

-  wait_before_delete (False, bool, True)
-    Enables stopping of instance before deleting and waits till deletion is complete

-  dedicated_host_group (False, str, None)
-    Unique Identifier of the Dedicated Host Group where the instance will be placed
+    The metadata service configuration

   boot_volume (False, list, None)